nareshbhatia/movie-magic-ai/apps/movie-magic-chatgpt/README.md

 to generate my starter app.

-The generated code was reasonably modular, with the movies page at `/src/app/movies/page.tsx` and the three sections in three separate components under the `_components` folder.
+The generated code was reasonably modular, with the movies page at `/src/app/movies/page.tsx` and the three sections in three separate components.
 However, the code was not immediately compilable!
 ChatGPT makes no attempt to compile the code it generates, resulting in minor issues all over the place.
 The developer must step in to create a working app.
 That's exactly what I did in iteration 1.

 ### Manually Iterating on ChatGPT's Code